McCabe (surname): Etymology

-McCabe and MacCabe are Anglicisations of the Gaelic Mac Cába, a patronymic name meaning "son of Cába".
+McCabe and MacCabe are interchangeable Anglicisations of the Gaelic Mac Cába, a patronymic name meaning "son of Cába".
 The surname can be written in modern Scottish Gaelic as MacCàba and MacCaibe.

 The nickname or personal name Cába is of uncertain origin.
-Patrick Woulfe considered that the surname was possibly derived from a nickname, meaning "a cap", or "hood".
+Patrick Woulfe considered that the surname was possibly derived from a nickname, meaning "a cap", or "hood", or helmet Caba is the Gaelic world for cap, hood, helmet.
+The name thus means 'the son of the helmeted one'.
 Henry Harrison suggested the name was from the Gaelic Mac Aba, meaning "son of the Abbot".
 If Harrison is to be believed then the surname would have a similar etymology as the surnames MacNab, McNab, which are from the Gaelic Mac an Aba, Mac an Abadh.

-Geographic origins

-Bearers of the McCabe and MacCabe surnames are considered to have settled in Ireland from the Western Isles of Scotland sometime around 1350, employed as gallowglass (mercenary soldiers) to the O'Reillys and O'Rourkes which were the principal septs of Breffny.
+Origins

 According to a pedigree written by Dubhaltach Mac Fhirbhisigh, the MacCabes descend from the MacLeods and king Sitric Silkenbeard.

+Bearers of the McCabe and MacCabe surnames are considered to have settled in Ireland from the Western Isles of Scotland sometime around 1350.
+They were employed as gallowglass (mercenary soldiers) to the O'Reillys and O'Rourkes which were the principal septs of Breffny.
 In time the MacCabes became a recognised Irish sept, with the chieftain being called "Constable of the two Breffnys".

 According to MacLysaght in the mid 20th century, statistics then showed that the surname was more numerous in the Breffny area than anywhere else.
-MacCabe landowners are more associated with County Monaghan and County Cavan, but the principal families of the name lost all their estates after the Battle of Aughrim in 1691.
+MacCabe landowners are also associated with County Monaghan and County Cavan.

+The principal families of the name lost their estates after the Battle of Aughrim in 1691.